Carl Jung: Relationship to Nazism and antisemitism

 It must be clear to anyone who has read any of my books that I have never been a Nazi sympathizer and I never have been anti-Semitic, and no amount of misquotation, mistranslation, or rearrangement of what I have written can alter the record of my true point of view.
 Nearly every one of these passages has been tampered with, either by malice or by ignorance.
 Furthermore, my friendly relations with a large group of Jewish colleagues and patients over a period of many years in itself disproves the charge of anti-Semitism.

-Jung is also known to have possessed an interest in the Jewish mystic tradition of Kabbalah.
+However, after the war Jung reportedly apologized to several of his Jewish colleagues, friends, and patients regarding his past statements about Jews.

 Views on homosexuality

 Jung addressed homosexuality in his published writings, in one comment specifying that homosexuality should not be a concern of legal authorities nor be considered a crime.
 He also stated that homosexuality does not reduce the value of a person as a member of society.
 Jung also said that homosexuality is a result of psychological immaturity ("nurture"), but only if one's sexuality is not an aspect of their constitutional characteristics ("nature").